 Amy Rifkind is co-chair of the firm's Real Estate practice.
-Ms. Rifkind has a broad commercial real estate practice, with a particular focus on public-private partnerships (federal and local) and real estate development.
+Amy has a broad commercial real estate practice, with a particular focus on public-private partnerships (federal and local) and real estate development.
 She regularly handles purchases, dispositions, leases, ground leases and build-to-suits as well as loans for developers, nonprofit organizations and corporations.

 She regularly handles transactions for pro bono clients including several District of Columbia charter schools and nonprofit organizations.